Stafford: Sport

-Stafford is home to three association football clubs; Stafford Rangers F.C., Brocton F.C. and Stafford Town F.C., none of which play at a fully professional level.
+Stafford is home to three association football clubs: Stafford Rangers F.C., Brocton F.C. and Stafford Town F.C., none of which play at a fully professional level.

 The town has two rugby union clubs, though again they do not play at a high level.

 There is a local hockey club with eight adult teams.

 Stafford Post Office Rifle and Pistol Club is a Home Office approved rifle club founded in 1956.
 It has a 25-yard indoor range attached to the Stafford Post Office Social Club.
 In addition to short-range indoor shooting facilities, the club has a number of outdoor ranges, including Kingsbury, Sennybridge and Thorpe, for larger-calibre long-range shooting.

 Stafford Cricket and Hockey Club, an ECB Clubmark Accredited Club founded in 1864, is almost certainly the town's oldest sports club.
 It appears to have played originally at the Lammascotes, before being offered a field at the Hough (Lichfield Road/GEC site) in 1899, which belonged to the grammar school.
 In 1984 the club made a move to Riverway in 1984, as the Hough came under the ownership of GEC.
 It currently owns 11 acre at Riverway and hosts numerous sports: two cricket pitches in summer and football, mini-football, rugby and hockey facilities in winter.
-In 1999 it won a £200,000 lottery grant towards a new pavilion completed in 2000, with six changing rooms and a function room.
+In 1999, it won a £200,000 lottery grant towards a new pavilion completed in 2000, with six changing rooms and a function room.
 The cricket section welcomes players of all abilities.
 Four senior sides play on Saturdays.
 The first and second elevens play in the North Staffordshire and South Cheshire League.
 The third and fourth elevens play in the Stone and District Cricket League.
 There is also a senior team that plays in the Lichfield Sunday League.
 The five junior sides are for under 9s, under 11s, under 13s, under 15s and under 17s.

 In December 2018, a parkrun (free weekly timed 5k run/walk) was launched in Stafford on the Isabel Trail, a public foot/cycle path that follows part of the former course of the Stafford–Uttoxeter railway.
 The run/walk takes place on Saturday mornings at 09:00am, starting at the southern end of the Isabel Trail by Sainsbury's supermarket.

-The Stafford knot
+The Staffordshire knot

 The Stafford knot, sometimes Staffordshire knot, is a distinctive three-looped tie that is the traditional symbol of the county and county town, used on buildings, logos and coats of arms.
-It also gives its name to a pub.
+It also gives its name to a pub and a multi-operator bus ticket.